 As a further layer of security, businesses can engage external audit firms or consultants to conduct unannounced fraud-detection engagements, using the element of surprise to catch any wrongdoers off guard.

 Additionally, implementing these types of strategies helps to create a corporate culture where fraud prevention is seen as a priority.
 So, it stands to reason that putting the time and investment into anti-fraud policies up front can pay big dividends over the long-term.

 Seeking the help of a reputable 3rd party to manage your organizations corporate deposits can virtually eliminate the opportunity for fraud in that area.
 This is often a huge help for mid-sized organizations who don’t have the manpower to institute separation of duties within their treasury department.

 Deposit Management services are designed to reduce your internal workload as well as reduce the opportunity for your employees to defraud you.
-At ADM, we built our proprietary technology to help businesses secure FDIC insurance for all their corporate cash, while earning a competitive return.
+At ADM, we built our proprietary technology to help businesses secure FDIC / NCUA insurance for all their corporate cash, while earning a competitive return.
 In time, our clients realized an ancillary benefit to our service: Extra cash in a business creates an opportunity for internal theft.
 When you entrust that money to a company like ADM, you eliminate the potential for fraud — while keeping your money safe, liquid and growing at a highly competitive rate.

 Outsourcing Vendor Payments as means to reduce fraud risk

 There are other systems and external services your business can implement on the path to fraud prevention.
 For example, the accounts payable process can create significant opportunities for fraud, so consider using a reliable third-party to manage those payments.
 At ADM, we created our vendor payments service to streamline the often-complex process of paying vendors, accurately and on time.
 That eliminates the opportunity for any internal fraud or collusion in accounts payable, stopping temptation before it starts.